Published Friday, 5th March 2021

 Services provided usually include shelter and accommodation, managing traffic disruption, gully cleansing/drainage, dangerous structure inspections and communications.

-The Team are responsible for the training of all councillors and officers with a response role, and deliver major incident exercises annually to test the Council’s preparedness.
+The Team are responsible for training all councillors and officers with a response role, and deliver major incident exercises annually to test the Council’s preparedness.
 They also work closely with our blue light, health and voluntary sector partners, and Chair the Sutton Borough Resilience Forum, working on joint emergency plans, training and exercises to ensure Sutton remains a safe and resilient place to live, work and raise a family.

 In September 2019, the Team responded to the major fire on the Hamptons Estate, which destroyed the 23 flats in Richmond House, required the evacuation of nearby Crayton House, and left 86 residents homeless in the middle of the night.